 Because XDS is content neutral, XDS cannot validate metadata contained within the body of an XDS document against the metadata supplied to the XDS Document Registry.
-XDS Affinity shall therefore select content where IHE has defined Integration Profiles, or until that point, the

-6810 XDS Affinity Domains shall carefully define how the attributes in the XDS Document Registry are filled.
+XDS Affinity shall therefore select content where IHE has defined Integration Profiles, or until that point, the XDS Affinity Domains shall carefully define how the attributes in the XDS Document Registry are filled.

-Metadata and the Patient Record
+7350 Metadata and the Patient Record

 Although metadata in the document header may be duplicated in the XDS Document Registry, the XDS Document Registry metadata has a particular role in term of being part of the legal medical record stored.
-It is definitively not part of the clinical record as managed by the XDS
+It is definitively not part of the clinical record as managed by the XDS Document Repositories where documents reside.
+Furthermore, XDS does not provide for resolve them in accord with common sense, acceptable medical practices, and local regulations.

-Document Repositories where documents reside.
-Furthermore, XDS does not provide for transactions to "sign" or legally authenticate the content of an XDS Submission Set (See IHE Document Digital Signature Content Profile- DSG), although it offers the ability to track its author, if the XDS Affinity Domain so desires to enforce it.
-The contents of XDS Folders are

-6820 tracked, through the Submission Sets that contributed to placing document references in folders.
+transactions to "sign" or legally authenticate the content of an XDS Submission Set (See IHE Document Digital Signature Content Profile- DSG), although it offers the ability to track its author, if the XDS Affinity Domain so desires to enforce it.
+The contents of XDS Folders are tracked, through the Submission Sets that contributed to placing document references in folders.
 However, the existence of document metadata in the registry and the potential medical acts involved in creating an XDS Submission Set or XDS Folder may make the contents of the XDS Document Registry part of the patient's legal medical record.
 It will be up to individual XDS Affinity Domains to decide how to address the issues involved with these clinical acts and to